Wotcnt/Polyrifringence-Engine/README.md

 > **Engagement mode affects interpretation**
   Understanding depends on willingness to temporarily suspend prior frameworks long enough to evaluate the system on its own terms.
   Prior knowledge functions as scaffolding, not authority.

----

-### 🎯Purpose of This Orientation

----

-> This section exists to reduce interpretive friction while preserving rigor.
->
-> The system is designed for sustained, structured engagement.
-> Misinterpretation arising from partial reading or premature framing is outside the canonical interpretation path.

 </details>